probonopd/WirelessPrinting/README.md

 python espota.py -i 192.168.0.27 -p 8266 --auth= -f ESP8266WirelessPrint*.bin
 ```

+## Initial WiFi Configuration
+Following the instrucions in https://github.com/alanswx/ESPAsyncWiFiManager/ :
+The first time the sketch is uploaded the ESP will enter in Access Point mode, so you have to open the wifi manager of your system and connect to wifi "AutoConnectAP", then open your browser and type http://192.168.4.1/, there you will see a menu, select "Configure WiFi", press scand and wait until the device scans available networks and select yours, enter the the password and click save.
+It will try to connect to your network, if it's successfull you will see a message on your 3D printer (or in a serial monitor if conected to your computer) with the new device IP, write down this IP if you wish to connect via browser.

 ## Wireless printing with Cura

 Cura 2.6 and later come with a bundled plugin which discovers OctoPrint instances using Zeroconf and enables printing directly to them.
 No further software needs to be installed.
 To use it,